Central Naugatuck Valley: Rail

 The Waterbury Branch of the Metro-North Railroad contains stations at Waterbury, Naugatuck, and Beacon Falls.
 The Railroad Museum of New England runs seasonal excursion trains on the Naugatuck Railroad from Thomaston to Waterbury and Torrington.

 Air

 Waterbury-Oxford Airport, located in the town of Oxford, offers facilities for corporate, freight and recreational flights.
 As of 2010, the airport handled 137 aircraft operations per day.

 Government

 Like all Connecticut towns, the towns in the Central Naugatuck Valley have strong home rule tradition.
 Although Connecticut is divided up into eight counties, these counties do not have a formal governments and lack administrative power over member towns.
 In its place, Connecticut is divided up into 9 planning regions who are responsible for regional transportation and land-use planning.
-The Naugatuck Valley Council of Governments (NVCOG) is the metropolitan planning organization for the region and acts as a forum where chief elected officials can discuss issues of common concern and to develop programs to address them on a regional level.
+The Naugatuck Valley Council of Governments (NVCOG) is the metropolitan planning organization for the region and acts as a forum where chief elected officials can discuss issues of common concern and to develop programs to address them on a regional level, such as transportation infrastructure, housing, and regional sustainability.